• Skip to primary navigation

 WHY YOU WILL LOVE THIS RECIPE

-• All of the flavors of strawberry cheesecake without any of the headache
+• All of the flavors of strawberry cheesecake without any of the headache of making a whole cheesecake!

-• Ready in less than 30 minutes
+• Ready in less than 30 minutes!

-• Loaded with fresh strawberries making it the perfect summer cookie recipe
+• Loaded with fresh strawberries making it the perfect summer cookie recipe!

 KEY INGREDIENTS AND SUBSTITUTIONS

-• STRAWBERRIES.
-These delicious berries provide the base flavor profile for these strawberry cheesecake cookies.
+• Strawberries: these delicious berries provide the base flavor profile for these strawberry cheesecake cookies.
 I prefer to use fresh strawberries but you can use frozen strawberries.
 Just make sure to thaw them in the refrigerator overnight and to pat them dry with a paper towel before using.

-• BROWN SUGAR.
-A good balance between brown sugar and white sugar is necessary in order to create the perfect cookie.
+• Brown sugar: a good balance between brown sugar and white sugar is necessary in order to create the perfect cookie.
 Brown sugar crisps up when exposed to heat which helps to create the crunchy golden brown edges on these cookies.

-• SALTED BUTTER.
-I'm a salted butter girl and I will say it loud and proud!
+• Salted butter: I'm a salted butter girl and I will say it loud and proud!
 The extra salt in salted butter helps mellow out the sweetness in most desserts.
 For example in this cheesecake cookie, we have a sweet cookie dough base with a sweet cream cheese swirl, topped with a sweet homemade strawberry jam!
 That's a lot of sweetness!
 I promise that the salted butter will help bring together all of these amazing flavors.

-• CREAM CHEESE.
-I love using cream cheese in desserts and this one is no exception.
+• Cream cheese: I love using cream cheese in desserts and this one is no exception.
 It provides such a delicious tang.
 I use regular cream cheese but if you are trying to watch those calories, you could use a low fat cream cheese instead.

-• VANILLA EXTRACT.
-This ingredient is a necessity in every cookie dough recipe.
+• Vanilla extract: this ingredient is a necessity in every cookie dough recipe.
 The vanilla flavor provides the perfect base to layer other flavors on top of.

-• LEMONS.
-We will be using the juice and zest from one whole lemon to create our fresh strawberry jam.
+• Lemons: we will be using the juice and zest from one whole lemon to create our fresh strawberry jam.

 STEP BY STEP INSTRUCTIONS

-Cheesecake Filling
+Cheesecake filling

-• Drizzle a little bit of your warm jam on the top of each cookie.
+Step three: Drizzle a little bit of your warm jam on the top of each cookie.
 Let cool, serve and enjoy!

 EXPERT TIPS